dqualizer/dqualizer-gatling-spike/README.md

 ---
 ## gatling-exporter

-The gatling-exporter uses the _simulation.log_ files form the [results](results) folder to create metrics.
+The gatling-exporter uses the _simulation.log_ files from the [results](results) folder to create metrics.
 These metrics will be exported to an OpenTelemetry-Collector via HTTP.
-You can configure the host for the Collector via the environmental variable `OTEL_HOST`.
+You can configure the host for the collector via the environmental variable `OTEL_HOST`.

 ---
 ## Docker

-When running in Docker, it is important to pass specific files from one project to another.
+When running in Docker, it is important to pass specific files from one module to another.
 You can use the _docker-shared_ folder for this.

 The gatling-adapter creates a _dq-gatling.conf_, which has to be passed to the gatling-runner.
+The `wait_for_file.sh` script will wait until the configuration exists, before starting the jar.
-The gatling-runner creates simulation results, which has to be passed to the gatling-exporter.
+The gatling-runner creates simulation results, which have to be passed to the gatling-exporter.

 Additionally, the _docker-config_ folder contains configurations for the OpenTelemetry-Collector as well as Grafana.

+All created Metrics will be stored inside a InfluxDB (v2) and can be viewed in Grafana.